 Space Physics Archive Search and Extract (SPASE) data model and dictionary activities currently include sample SPASE descriptions.
 Data for these data collections may be offline but can be acquired through the CRUSO office listed below.

-Further questions about data availability and ordering can be directed to the NSSDC Coordinated Request and User Support Office (CRUSO).
+Further questions about data availability and ordering can be directed to the NSSDCA Coordinated Request and User Support Office (CRUSO).